-- 97. If a distribution is carried out other than in compliance with this Part, the issuer and every person who is knowingly a party to the distribution commits an offence and shall be liable to a fine of \$1,000 for every day, or part thereof, from the date of the first solicitation in connection with the distribution until a receipt has been issued for a prospectus by the Commission and shall be further liable - (a) on summary conviction to a fine of up to \$30,000 or to imprisonment for six months, or to both: - (b) on conviction on information to a fine of up to \$75,000 or to imprisonment for one year or to both.
+If a distribution is carried out other than in compliance with this Part, the issuer and every person who is knowingly a party to the distribution commits an offence and shall be liable to a fine of one thousand dollars for every day, or part thereof, from the date of the first solicitation in connection with the distribution until a receipt has been issued for a prospectus by the Commission and shall be further liable -

-PART X
+(a) on summary conviction to a fine not exceeding thirty thousand dollars or to imprisonment for six months, or to both such fine and imprisonment; or

+(b) on conviction on information to a fine not exceeding seventy thousand dollars or to imprisonment for one year or to both such fine and imprisonment.

-CONTINUING OBLIGATIONS OF PUBLIC ISSUERS
+PART XII - CONTINUING OBLIGATIONS OF PUBLIC ISSUERS

-General standards of public disclosure
+111. General standards of public disclosure.

-- 98. (1) A public issuer must disclose to the public the prescribed information about its business operations and capital markets instruments. - (2) A public issuer shall disclose to the public, as soon as practicable, any information relating to the public issuer, including information on any significant new developments in the public issuer's business or affairs which is not public knowledge, which - (a) is necessary to enable the public to properly appraise the position of the public issuer; - (b) is necessary to avoid the establishment of a false market in its capital markets instruments; - (c) might reasonably be expected materially to affect market activity in and the price of its capital markets instruments; or - (d) may significantly affect its ability to meet its commitments. - (3) Information disclosed to the public by a public issuer must - (a) include all material information; - (b) not contain a misrepresentation; and - (c) present a balanced view of the public issuer's activities. - (4) The Commission may prescribe the method to be used by the public issuer to disclose information to the public.
+- (1) A public issuer must disclose to the public the prescribed information about its business operations and capital markets instruments. - (2) A public issuer shall disclose to the public, as soon as practicable, any information relating to the public issuer, including information on any significant new developments in the public issuer's business or affairs which is not public knowledge, which - (a) is necessary to enable the public to properly appraise the position of the public issuer; - (b) is necessary to avoid the establishment of a false market in its capital markets instruments; - (c) might reasonably be expected materially to affect market activity in and the price of its capital markets instruments; - (d) may significantly affect its ability to meet its commitments; or - (e) is otherwise prescribed. - (3) Information disclosed to the public by a public issuer must - (a) include all material information; - (b) not contain a misrepresentation; and - (c) present a balanced view of the public issuer's activities. - (4) The Commission may prescribe the method to be used by the public issuer to disclose information to the public.

-Timely disclosure of material changes
+112. Timely disclosure of material changes.